MicrosoftDocs/memdocs/memdocs/intune/user-help/update-device-settings-mac.md

 * The device is already enrolled, and is assigned to someone else in your organization.

 Your IT support person or IT administrator can help you identify and resolve the problem that applies to your device.

-Need more help?
-Contact your IT support person.
 For contact information, check the Company Portal app or [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).